 Our Friends of Robbins Library Board is made up of about a dozen Arlingtonians, who meet once a month to organize the Friends’ activities.
 Board meetings are open to all Friends members.
 Meetings typically take place on the first Tuesday of the month at 7:15 pm in the 4th Floor Conference Room at the Robbins Library.
 If you’re interested in becoming a member of the Friends of Robbins Library Board, please send an email to: email@example.com.

-Current Officers: Ruth Hersh (Chair), Harold Forbes (Vice-Chair), Gwendolyn Wong (Secretary), Karen Kittredge (Treasurer), Open Position (Program Director).
+Current Officers: Ruth Hersh (Chair), Jourdan Hafen (Vice-Chair), Karen Kittredge (Treasurer), Gwendolyn Wong (Secretary), Sally Naish (Program Director).

 Check out the bee hives on the 3rd floor balcony of the Robbins Library funded by the Friends of the Robbins Library.